shikantazacomputers/Xray-examples/VLESS-gRPC-TLS/README.md

 ./xray -c config.json
 ```

+### 8.2 Install, configure, and run GUI client

+You can use a graphical user interface client from https://github.com/XTLS/Xray-core?tab=readme-ov-file#gui-clients if you prefer a GUI.

-Alternatively, configure and run your GUI client.
+Configure and run your GUI client.

+### 8.3 Configure browser

 Configure your browser to use the SOCKS proxy on port `10808`.